madaster/madaster.github.io/portfolios.md

 ## How can I delete a building from a portfolio?
 * Click the name or picture of the portfolio you would like to open
 * Click the name of the building you would like to delete.
 The building details page is opened.
-* Scroll down and click 'Customize building'.
+* Scroll down and click 'Edit building'.
-* Scroll down again, and click ‘Remove building’.
+* Scroll down again, and click ‘Delete building’.
 Now, a warning appears to make you aware of the fact that, with this action, you will also delete all files and data relating to this building from the Madaster Platform.
 Click ‘Save’ if you are sure about this.
 The building is now removed.
 Caution: you cannot undo this action.